Hey you guys! I did a thing! I created a YouTube video on my very own YouTube channel that now has exactly ONE video!

 The following the instructions will walk you through the steps in Microsoft Word.
 Doing that, you will create a template that will give you the first 6 bullets above: the .doc or .docx extension, 12-pt Times New Roman, double-spaced copy with no extra space between paragraphs, no extra space between paragraphs, 1-inch margins, and indents not with tabs or all those spaces.

 (1) Open a new blank Word document.
-(2) It mostly likely defaults to one-inch margins, but to check, click on the “Layout” button to give you that ribbon.
+(2) It most likely defaults to one-inch margins, but to check, click on the “Layout” button to give you that ribbon.
 On the far left is a button called “Margins.”
 Click it.
 You should see a “Normal” setting that defaults to all one-inch margins.
 If that is not clicked, click it.

 (3) Now go back to the Home tab to give you that ribbon.
 Above the “Styles,” box, you’ll see a series of styles that are common to this document.
 You’ll probably see Normal and some various heading styles.
 Most everything you type will default to the style called “Normal,” so let’s make sure that “Normal” is the normal that we want for our template.
 Click on the little down arrow at the bottom right of the Styles box that will drop down a menu of styles (your menu may look different from mine, but you should be able to find Normal).